LlamaFlowJs/LlamaFlowJs/examples/README.md

-# LlamaIndexTS Examples
+# LlamaFlow Examples

-Before running any of the code examples, make sure you have basic knowledge of the [LlamaIndexTS](https://ts.llamaindex.ai/).
+Before running any of the code examples, make sure you have basic knowledge of the [LlamaFlow](https://ts.llamaflow.ai/).

 ## Usage